1. Feature Overview

 To add a particular activity, you have to first filter the page by that activity type.
 So if you want to add a sales activity, first select Sales Activity from the Activity Type drop-down, then you’ll see the Add Sales Activity button appear on the right side of the page –

-- Navigate to My Account>Settings>Customization>Custom Activities & Scores and click to edit the activity
+- Navigate to My Account>Settings>Customization>Custom Activities & Scores, and under Action, click on Edit to edit the activity.

 - Then select the Show in Activity List checkbox.
 Save the settings before returning to the manage activities page.

 - The custom activity will now be visible in the Activity Type drop-down.